 Church professionals are fulfilling vocations that are personally and emotionally demanding.
 From time to time, the need for counseling arises, and with it the need to find both a capable therapist and financial support for therapy.
-The Committee on Ministry is committed to supporting the mental and spiritual health of its full time church professionals in the following ways:
+The Committee on Ministry presbytery is committed to supporting the mental and spiritual health of its full time church professionals in the following ways:

-- 1. If you think counseling or therapy would be helpful, please feel free to contact any member of presbytery's executive staff or the Pastoral Counseling Service of Jacksonville.
+- 1. If you think counseling or therapy would be helpful, please feel free to contact your Area Relationship Coordinator, the Relationship Coordination Director, the Leadership Development an Care Committee any member of presbytery's executive staff or the Pastoral Counseling Service of Jacksonville.
 Any of these will assist you in entering the process.
 All contacts regarding your desire to start counseling or therapy will be kept confidential. - 2.
 You may desire to work with someone other than Pastoral Counseling Services.
 PCS will gladly help you with a referral. - 3.
 You may enter therapy, either with Pastoral Counseling Services or with another therapist, confident of the presbytery's financial support.
 Ordinarily the presbytery will contribute the difference between the amount your insurance provides and the actual cost of each therapy session, up to \$40.00 per session for up to 20 sessions per year.
 In all cases, you should contact the Board of Pensions concerning the procedure to be followed under your major medical policy.